-In accordance with Article L. 225-35 of the French Commercial Code, the Board of Directors determines the Company's business strategy and oversees its implementation.
-Except for matters expressly reserved for action at shareholders' meetings and within the limits of the scope of the Company's purposes, the Board of Directors may take up any matter related to the Company's operations and manages its affairs through its decisions.
+In accordance with the provisions of Article L. 225-35 of the French Commercial Code, the Board of Directors sets the Company's business strategy and oversees its implementation, in line with its corporate interests, taking into consideration the social and environmental challenges of its business.
+Subject to powers expressly granted at general shareholders' meetings and within the limit of the Company's corporate purpose, it handles any matters relating to the Company's proper functioning and votes on the matters for which it is responsible.